simonmcconnell/relexe/README.md

 ## Notes

-- This is at the 'barely works for my use case' stage of development.
 - I've only tested this on Windows.
 - I have no idea what I'm doing when it comes to writing Zig code.